 To further protect the individual, the Privacy Act requires all records which are used by the agency in making any determination about any individual to be maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination.

 The Privacy Act grants individuals increased rights of access to records maintained about them as well as the right to seek amendment of records maintained about them.
 The Treasury processes requests for records under both the Privacy Act and the Freedom of Information Act (FOIA).
-For additional information about how to submit a FOIA or Privacy Act Request, visit: How to Write a FOIA Request.
+For additional information about how to submit a Privacy Act Request, visit: How to Write a Privacy Act Request.

 Assistant Secretary for Management